nikolajhenning/webshopskabelon/wp-content/plugins/pakkelabels-for-woocommerce/readme.txt

 5. Example Customer view of shipping methods

 == Changelog ==

+= 4.1.0 =
+* Changed how pickup point data is saved and displayed, to keep shipping address information
+* Changed styling for dropdown and modal to handle built in browser list style
+* Solved compatibility problem with older devices and browsers

 = 4.0.10 =
 * Changed agent specific icons with a static icon in modal